 We all make mistakes.
 Fortunately for us, our mistakes don’t prevent other people from qualifying for a home loan or getting a job.
 But those kind of mistakes could show up on your credit report, which is why everyone should be vigilant about fixing them.

 Your credit score is derived from your credit report.
 Information, such as late payments, debt balances and credit usage, on your credit report factor into your credit score.
 The higher your score, the likelier lenders will lend to you and that you will receive a low interest rate.

-Complaints about credit reporting errors were through the roof in 2020, according to the Consumer Financial Protection Bureau.
-It received 282,000 complaints about credit reporting issues last year, which is more than twice as many as in 2019.
+Consider the Consumer Financial Protection Bureau received 282,000 complaints about credit reporting issues in 2020, which is more than twice as many as in 2019.
 Credit reporting complaints made up 63% of all complaints submitted.

 The three biggest reported problems: incorrect information on credit reports, problems with a credit bureau’s investigation into a problem on a credit report, and debt collection companies attempting to collect debt not owed.